AqsaAlam/Coding_Examples/misc_work/READ_ME.txt

 The purpose of this file is to download yeast 3'UTR sequences from Ensembl.
 The output of this is a FASTA file for each S. cerevisiae gene containing the promoter sequence for that gene and its orthologous sequences (for up to 36 different yeast).

+I've put an example of one of the outputs (YER024W.txt).

 > diffraction.py